nextleap-project/nextleap-website/_projects/autocrypt.md

 ---
-title: autocrypt
+title: Autocrypt

 project_url: https://autocrypt.readthedocs.io/en/latest/

 icon: envelope-o

 abstract: |
-  As parts of bringing privacy-preserving end-to-end encryption to decentralized messaging, researchers and implementers in NEXTLEAP are majorly participating in the new <a href="https://autocrypt.readthedocs.io/en/latest/">Autocrypt</a> effort.
-It aims to leverage the email ecosystem, the biggest federated identity and messaging network, and bring encryption to wider audience than other efforts in the last 15 years.
+As part of bringing privacy-preserving end-to-end encryption to decentralized messaging, researchers and implementers in NEXTLEAP have co-founded and are participating in the new <a href="https://autocrypt.readthedocs.io/en/latest/">Autocrypt</a> effort.
+It aims to leverage the email ecosystem, the largest federated identity and messaging network, and bring encryption to a wider audience than other failed efforts in the last 15 years.

 ---

 ## Autocrypt

-As parts of bringing privacy-preserving end-to-end encryption to decentralized messaging, researchers and implementers in NEXTLEAP are majorly participating in the new <a href="https://autocrypt.readthedocs.io/en/latest/">Autocrypt</a> effort.
-It aims to leverage the email ecosystem, the biggest federated identity and messaging network, and bring encryption to wider audience than other efforts in the last 15 years.
+As part of bringing privacy-preserving end-to-end encryption to decentralized messaging, researchers and implementers in NEXTLEAP have co-founded and are participating in the new <a href="https://autocrypt.readthedocs.io/en/latest/">Autocrypt</a> effort.
+It aims to leverage the email ecosystem, the largest federated identity and messaging network, and bring encryption to a wider audience than other failed efforts in the last 15 years.

-For more information, you can visit [the project website](https://autocrypt.readthedocs.io/en/latest/)